akrabat/slim3-skeleton/README.md

 This is a simple skeleton project for Slim 3 that includes Twig, Flash messages and Monolog.

+## Create your project:

+    composer create-project -s dev akrabat/slim3-skeleton my-app

+& answer "Y" to "Do you want to remove the existing VCS (.git, .svn..) history?"

 ## Key directories

 * `app`: Application code